 Having said that, there are several different help lines available to those in need, including: help lines for those contemplating taking their own lives (as mentioned just above), victims of domestic violence and abuse, victims of sexual assault, etc.

 In short, this type of free counseling isn't long term, but it can be extremely beneficial in cases of emergencies.
 Therefore, it is most often used by those people in need of immediate help.
-Because of this, if you feel yourself getting close to the edge, it could be a good idea to take some preventative action and research some hotlines for yourself, that way you have them handy if necessary.
+Because of this, if you feel yourself getting close to a crisis, it could be a good idea to take some preventative action and research some hotlines for yourself, that way you have them handy if necessary.

 Free counseling via support groups

-Basically, if you can think it, there is probably a support group out there for it.
+Basically, if you can think of it, there is probably a support group out there for it.
 Even still, while some of these groups are widely and well known (such as Alcoholics Anonymous or Sex Love Addicts Anonymous, Grief Share, etc) and are easy to find via a simple internet search for the next location and time, there are many additional support groups, likely all within your own town that are more discrete and can be a bit more difficult to find.
-For more obscure groups, you might consider reaching out to local counselors who specialize in the area and asking for help finding the type of group you are looking for.
+For more obscure groups, you might consider reaching out to local counselors who specializes in the area you are concerned about and asking for help finding the type of group you are looking for.
 Often, the counselors you reach out to will be more than willing to help you by giving you a list of references, free of charge.